What Is Calibration?

 A new certificate for all coating thickness gauges costs £99 + VAT .
 A new certificate for PosiTector DPM Dew Point Meter costs £125 + VAT and the PosiTest Adhesion Tester is £215 + VAT.
 Every DeFelsko gauge is sent back to the factory in Ogdensburg, USA to produce this traceable calibration certificate.
 Usual turnaround time is 7 days (SEE BELOW).

-DFT Instruments send all gauges back to DeFelsko for calibration on a Monday.
+DFT Instruments send gauges back to DeFelsko for calibration on a Monday.
 These gauges are back with us the following Monday and will be dispatched for delivery on the Tuesday.
 On occasions it may be delivered to you on the Wednesday.
+Adhesion testers and coating thickness gauges are calibrated on site and can expect a turnaround time of a maximum of 48 hours.